As memories fade, music sustains at a choir pairing Key Chorale singers with community elders

 "I find the best way to double your money is to fold it in half and put it back in your pocket,” Caulkins said in a southern drawl, eliciting a mix of cackles and groans from the audience.
 “I think that's what John Denver did when he made this classic," he went on, introducing the 1971 hit “Country Roads.”

-After practicing tunes with a western theme for about eight weeks, on performance day, the singers wear bandanas, checkered shirts, and cowboy boots.
+After practicing tunes for about eight weeks, on performance day, the singers wear bandanas, checkered shirts, and cowboy boots.
 Key Chorale singers sit among the community members, offering smiles and encouragement as they sing songs like “Deep in the Heart of Texas,” and “Happy Trails.”

 “In this group in particular, we've had people that haven't been communicating at all, and in one, two or three sessions, all of a sudden they start singing.
 A lot of those kinds of things happen.
 And it's just because music is so powerful,” said Caulkins.

-Lynne Lash sings alto with Key Chorale, and sits next to a woman who doesn't sing but smiles broadly as she shakes a homemade instrument.
+Lynne Lash sings alto with Key Chorale, and sits next to a woman who doesn't sing but smiles broadly as she taps her hands on her thighs, and shakes a homemade instrument.
 It’s a plastic water bottle with corn kernels in it that sounds like a maraca.

 “Music sparks something in all of us.
 So when I see these folks singing, it brings them to some time in their lives.
 And sometimes you can even get them talking about that time.
 So music is a wonderful therapeutic tool," said Lash, who worked as a music therapist in a psychiatric hospital for 25 years.